inspector2211/flickrsmartsync_oauth/README.md

 # flickrsmartsync_oauth

-Upload, download or sync photos and videos to flickr.
+Upload, download or sync photos and videos to Flickr.

 ## Install